moatorres/node-design/general/js-mutability.md

 // arr === [ 10, 'b', 'c' ]
 ```

-Well you can use the same tools we used above.
+You can use the same tools we used above.

 ```js
 Object.freeze(arr)